suiahae/Simplify-Linux-deployment/handbooks/Fedora 新生活.md

 1. 安装软件

-    ```
+    ```bash
     sudo dnf install tigervnc-server tigervnc -y
     ```

 2. 设置密码

     You need to set a password for each user in order to be able to start the Tigervnc server.
 In order to create a password, you just run

-    ```
+    ```bash
     $ vncpasswd
     ```